 Over the past three years, Blue Apron has suffered the brunt of HelloFresh’s growing market share.
-The company’s market share fell from 22 percent in July 2019 to 13 percent in July 2020, while all other companies have either maintained or grown their market share over the course of the previous year.
+The company’s market share fell from 20 percent in July 2019 to 19 percent in July 2020.

 One possible reason for Blue Apron’s market share losses could be the steady decline of customer loyalty, as consumers shop around for the best possible deal between competitors.
 A closer look at the spending behavior of Blue Apron and HelloFresh customers in July revealed that only 18 percent of these customers shopped exclusively at Blue Apron, while 81 percent of them shopped exclusively at HelloFresh.
 Additionally, share of sales of Blue Apron-exclusive customers has decreased steadily over the past three years while the opposite appears to be true for HelloFresh.